MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/ra-overview.md

 ---
 author: sophiasysun
-description: An overview of Dynamics 365 Remote Assist ms.author: sopsun ms.date: 04/01/2020
+description: Get an overview of the capabilities of the Dynamics 365 Remote Assist HoloLens and mobile apps. ms.author: sopsun ms.date: 04/01/2020 ms.service: crm-online
-ms.service: crm-online